rajpurkar/mlx/source/_drafts/recognizing-musical-melodies.md

 {% asset_img rnn-musical.png The recurrent network takes in a sample at each time step as input (red), and at the last time step, produces a probability distribution over the possible notes as output (blue).
 In the hidden (green) layer, the network is propagating information through timesteps. %}

 (See [Alex Graves' thesis](https://www.cs.toronto.edu/~graves/preprint.pdf) and [Andrej Karpathy's post](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) for some really cool RNN work)

+### Postprocessing Sliding Window Outputs To Label Sequences
+The model described above outputs a probability distribution over the possible classes for each segment of the sliding window.
+We seek to combine the outputs of each of these segments to get the melody.

+{% asset_img rnn-probabilities.png Sliding window outputs over time show changing probabilities of classes across time. %}
+{% asset_img post-nms.png Non-Maximum Suppression keeps the local maxima, which can be used to recover the underlying melody [Note A, Note B] %}

+To recover the underlying melody from sliding window outputs, we are going to use a variant of Non-Maximum Suppression (NMS).
+The basic idea of NMS is to look at each point in the sequence, and suppress neighbouring points that are smaller to zero.
+At the end of the NMS run, only the local maxima remain.
+Maxima separated by the silence / noise class can then be read off as the notes constituting the melody.